SecretFoundation/SNIPs/SNIP-20.md

 The specification is split into multiple sections, a contract may only implement some of this functionality, but must implement the base.

-This handles balances and transfers.
-Note that all amounts are handled as Uint128 (128 bit integers with JSON string representation).
-Handling decimals is left to the UI and not interpreted

 Contracts that implement this interface SHOULD support only a single token/symbol, and MUST conform to the standards set in this memo

 ## Scope